-Finding a diet that does not harm health is not difficult, just read the following article is your guide to the Mediterranean diet breakfast that is good for your health first, then your life next.
+Finding a diet that does not harm your health is not difficult, just read the following article is your guide to the Mediterranean diet breakfast that is good for your health first, then your life next.
 But first, let’s know more about the Mediterranean diet.

 7 Cool Mediterranean diet breakfast ideas

-The foods of the Mediterranean diet are multiple and varied between vegetables, fruits, white meat, but you know us in more detail the foods allowed in this diet.
+The foods of the Mediterranean diet are multiple and varied between vegetables, fruits, and white meat, but you know us in more detail the foods allowed in this diet.

 To prepare these recipes you’ll need: